AdobeDocs/media-analytics.es-ES/help/media-collection-api/mc-api-ref/mc-api-event-types.md

 ## adComplete

-Indica la finalización de una pausa publicitaria
+Signals the completion of an ad break

 ## adSkip

-Indica un skip de publicidad
+Indica un salto de publicidad

 ## adBreakComplete